EnduranceCode/endurancetrio-timing-exporter/README.md

 > + **{HOST}** : The name of the host from which the user connects to the MySQL Server, e.g. `localhost`.

+##### Configure the application's database access

+To configure the application's access to the database, take the following steps:

+1. Copy the file [`confidential-template.yaml`](./src/main/resources/confidential-template.yaml) and
+located in the `resources` folder and rename it to `confidential.yaml`;
+2. Replace the {DATABASE_NAME} placeholder with the application database name;
+3. Replace the {DATABASE_USER} placeholder with the application database user's username;
+4. Replace the {DATABASE_NAME} placeholder with the application database user's password;
+5. Delete this comments block at the top of the file that contains these instructions.

 # License

 **EnduranceTrio Timing Exporter** is licensed under the terms of [MIT License](./LICENSE).